ThrillStays

 Mountain West

-Grand Staircase-Escalante — Utah This national monument (not a national park, so dogs are allowed) offers some of the most surreal canyon hiking in the world.
+Grand Staircase-Escalante — Utah This national monument (not a national park, so dogs are allowed) offers surreal canyon hiking.
 Coyote Gulch is a 26-mile loop through sandstone arches, slot canyons, and creek beds.
 Dogs handle the terrain well, but carry extra water as sources can be unreliable in hot months.

 Glacier National Park Perimeter — Montana Dogs are not allowed on trails inside Glacier NP, but the adjacent Flathead National Forest offers equally stunning trails without the restriction.
 The Jewel Basin Hiking Area has 35 miles of trails through alpine lakes and meadows, all dog-friendly.